klepas/ozlockcon.com/conduct.md

 <small>[ §3 ]</small>

-The following behaviours are expected and requested of all community members:
+The following behaviours are expected and requested of all conference members:

 - Please participate in an active and/or authentic way.
 In doing so, you contribute to the health and longevity of this community.
 - Exercise consideration and respect in your speech and actions.
 - Attempt collaboration before conflict.
 - Refrain from demeaning, discriminatory, or harassing behaviour and speech.
 - Be mindful of your surroundings and of your fellow participants.
-Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
+Alert the OzLockCon Crew if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
 - Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.

 ## Unacceptable behaviour

 <small>[ §4 ]</small>

-The following behaviours are considered harassment and are unacceptable within our community:
+The following behaviours are considered harassment and are unacceptable within our conference:

 - Violence, threats of violence or violent language directed against another person.
 - Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.